-- 170 In addition to optimization of spinning fluid dynamics, improvements upon plastic stators are needed for stable spinning performance at the cryogenic temperatures required for MAS DNP.
+In addition to optimization of spinning fluid dynamics, improvements upon plastic stators are needed for stable spinning performance at the cryogenic temperatures required for MAS DNP.
 Previously, stators for spherical rotors were 3D printed in ABS- (acrylonitrile butadiene styrene) like plastic, which is useful for fast prototyping and proof-of-principle.
 However, this is not well-suited for cryogenic MAS DNP experiments because of the large thermal expansion coefficient of ABS-like plastic, as well as its softness.
-Attempts to use a 3D printed ABS-like plastic stator for MAS DNP result in fracturing of the printed - 175 piece at cryogenic temperatures, as well as breakdown in functionality due to mechanical wear over the course of longer experiments and repeated spin up/spin down procedures.
+Attempts to use a 3D printed ABS-like plastic stator for MAS DNP result in fracturing of the printed piece at cryogenic temperatures, as well as breakdown in functionality due to mechanical wear over the course of longer experiments and repeated spin up/spin down procedures.
 Thus, a more robust stator was constructed using a 5-axis CNC machine (Moxley-Paquette et al., 2020), and a different material, Macor® (Corning, Inc.), which has the advantage of orders-of-magnitude greater hardness (2.353 x 10 Pa on the Vickers hardness scale) than ABS-like plastic (5.49 x 10 Pa).
-Further, the coefficient of linear thermal expansion of Macor® is 81 x 10-7/ °C while that of the ABS like plastic is 10.1 x 10-5/ °C, - 180 meaning Macor® will not crack or shrink significantly when cooled to the temperatures required for MAS DNP.
-Additionally, the combination of a Macor® stator and sapphire sphere is advantageous as the linear thermal expansion of sapphire is 88 x $10^{-7}$ / °C, which is almost identical to Macor®.
+Further, the coefficient of linear thermal expansion of Macor® is 81 x 10-7/°C while that of the ABS like plastic is 10.1 x 10-5/°C, meaning Macor® will not crack or shrink significantly when cooled to the temperatures required for MAS DNP.
+Additionally, the combination of a Macor® stator and sapphire sphere is advantageous as the linear thermal expansion of sapphire is 88 x 10-7/°C, which is almost identical to Macor®.
 With this, both the stator and sphere shrink at the same rate when cooled.
-This preserves the fluid dynamics simulated and tested at room temperature when operating at the cryogenic temperatures required for DNP. - 185 Another advantage of Macor® is its lack of protons.
-When using a 3D printed plastic part, there are many protons present which will show up as background in the NMR spectra.
-Because Macor® is a glass ceramic comprised of fluorophlogopite mica and borosilicate glass, it has no protons in its composition, greatly reducing background signal when performing proton NMR.
+This preserves the fluid dynamics simulated and tested at room temperature when operating at the cryogenic temperatures required for DNP.

-190 2.4 Coil Geometry
+2.4 Coil Geometry